gcampisciano/enee447project8_hw_template_Shuangqi_sessions/README.md

 ## The VM configuration used in this project
 - Short-descriptor translation table format:
-  - We use (PROCID, ASID, virtual page number) to identify a cached page entry in [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer)
+  - We use (PROCID, ASID, virtual page number) to identify a cached page table entry in [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer)
   - **NOTE**: in this project, we assume all threads have the same PROCID, 0.
 And we let ASID equal to thread id.
 - Section-based page entry: each entry of the page table provides a mapping from a 1MB virtual page to a 1MB physical page.